What is a Security Deposit on a NYC Rental Application?

 What Is a Security Deposit?

-- If you have fulfilled your duties as a faithful tenant, then you are entitled to your security deposit back along with an interest, and minus any administrative fees incurred.
+• If you have fulfilled your faithful tenant duties, you are entitled to your security deposit and interest minus any administrative fees incurred.

 How Much is a Security Deposit?

-This really depends on your landlord or management company.
+This depends on your landlord or management company.

-A standard lease will require one month's worth of rent as security, but not too long ago some would ask for two or three months.
+A standard lease will require one month's rent as security, but not too long ago, some would ask for two or three months.

 New York State passed a law in 2019 limiting the security deposit amount to one month's worth.